rootfinlay/rootfinlay/README.md

 ✉️ &nbsp;You can shoot me an email at finlay.business@protonmail.com!
 I'll try to respond as soon as I can.

 Permanent backup of my projects can be found at https://git.rootfinlay.co.uk.

-Permanent homepage of my portfolio can be found at https://rootfinlay.co.uk
+Permanent homepage of my portfolio can be found at https://rootfinlay.co.uk.

+Bug bounty (not rewarded) can be found at https://rootfinlay.co.uk/bounty

 ### 🛠 &nbsp;Tech Stack